 Why users switch

 The issue is rarely that ChatGPT is bad at images.
-The issue is that many users eventually want a more specialized image workflow.
+The issue is that many users eventually want a more specialized workflow once image production becomes part of marketing, ecommerce, or content operations.

 They want less conversation and more execution

-Talking through ideas is useful, but sometimes you just want to create the image and move on.
+Talking through ideas is useful, but sometimes you just want to create the product image, ad visual, or launch asset and move on.

 They need repeatable image production

 A general assistant is useful for exploration.
-A dedicated image tool often becomes more useful for repeated content creation.
+A dedicated image tool often becomes more useful for repeated content creation across launches, ads, and storefront updates.

 They want visual work to stay visually focused

-As soon as image creation becomes a recurring task, a more specialized interface usually feels more efficient.
+As soon as image creation becomes a recurring task, a more specialized interface usually feels more efficient and easier to hand to a team.

 Use cases